subelsky/html5tutorial/README.markdown

 * [WHATWG Living Standard](http://www.whatwg.org/specs/web-apps/current-work/multipage/)

+# ACKNOWLEDGEMENTS

+Thanks to [Jeff Casimir](http://jumpstartlab.com/) for helping me organize this material, and to [Mark Pilgrim](http://diveintomark.org/) for writing Dive Into HTML5 which was a big help.
+Any mistakes are my own of course!

 # KEEP IN TOUCH

-Thanks for coming to my tutorial!
-I hope it was helpful.
-You can reach me at <mike@subelsky.com> or follow me on [twitter](http://twitter.com/subelsky).
+Thanks for coming to my tutorial.
+I'm <mike@subelsky.com> or [@subelsky](http://twitter.com/subelsky) on Twitter.
+I love talking about HTML5, so email me if you have questions or want to discuss interesting challenges.

-# SHAMELESS PLUG

-I'm building a game for programmers using much of the technology discussed here.
-If you'd like to signup for the beta, I'd love to get your feedback.
-Visit [###](http://example.com) to signup for the beta.
+Most of the techniques I discuss in this tutorial I learned building an HTML5-powered game for programmers named EXP.
+We're accepting beta testers now, visit [exp.subelsky.com](http://exp.subelsky.com/) to signup!